What Is Rideshare Insurance? Do I Need It?

 Rideshare driving is a great way to get a leg-up and save some extra cash, but it is not a good place to get stuck without coverage.

-If you are driving or considering driving for a rideshare service in the future, this guide will help you understand rideshare insurance, what it is, why you may need it, and how to find car insurance quotes.
+If you are driving or considering driving for a rideshare service in the future, Jerry has compiled this guide to help you understand rideshare insurance, what it is, why you may need it, and how to find car insurance quotes.

 What is rideshare insurance?